Can Working Part-Time Affect My Social Security Disability Claim?

-Are you receiving Social Security Disability Insurance (SSDI) or considering applying for it?
-Do you have a part-time job causing you to worry that this may affect your claim or lead to you being denied?
+Are you receiving Social Security Disability Insurance (SSDI) or considering applying for it, and do you have a part-time job?
+You may worry this could affect your claim or lead to you being denied.
+In fact, a lot of people miss out on income because they don’t understand how disability benefits work.
+As a result, they struggle more than necessary to make ends meet.

 - state benefits through unemployment programs, disability retirement programs and civil service disability compensation